PhD Candidate in Human Geography

-Black Geographies, Cultural Studies, Critical Race and Ethnic Studies, American Studies, Sacramento River, Racial Capitalism, Affect, Memory, Infrastructure, Food Studies
+Black Geographies, Cultural Studies, Critical Race and Ethnic Studies, American Studies, Sacramento Valley, Racial Capitalism, Affect, Memory, Infrastructure, Food Studies

 MA in Cultural Studies, University of California, Davis

 MS in Library and Information Science, Pratt Institute

 BA in American Studies, College of William and Mary